 On a lightly floured piece of parchment, roll the pastry into a 12×12-inch square.
-Slide the parchment onto a large rimmed baking sheet.
+Slide the parchment onto a large-rimmed baking sheet.
 Brush the pastry all over with the egg wash.
 Score the pastry 1 inch from the edge on all sides to create a border.
-Bake the pastry until the center is light golden, 15 to 17 minutes, piercing any puffed parts in the center with a paring knife.
+Bake the pastry until the center is light golden in color, 15 to 17 minutes, piercing any puffed parts in the center with a paring knife.
 Let cool completely.

 Dollop the ricotta evenly over the pastry, avoiding the borders (do not spread).
 Distribute the caramelized or sweet onions evenly around and on top of the ricotta, letting some of the ricotta show through.
 Nestle the cherry tomatoes

 evenly over the tart, pressing them down lightly.
 Return to the oven and bake until the topping is warmed through, about 10 minutes.
-Transfer to a cutting board, garnish evenly with the remaining 2 tsp. zest, the herbs, flaky sea salt, and a drizzle of balsamic glaze, if using.
+Transfer to a cutting board, and garnish evenly with the remaining 2 tsp. zest, herbs, flaky sea salt, and a drizzle of balsamic glaze if using.
 Slice and serve.

 I hope you try this recipe as a starter for your next holiday or family gathering.
 You can serve this as a main dish with a side salad to round out the meal.

 Let me know what you think of this recipe in the comments below!